Sajid Qureshi

 Muhammad Sajid Qureshi (born 28 December 1960–21 June 2013) was a Pakistani politician.
 He was Sindh Assembly's MPA from Karachi.
+He was assassinated in 2013.

 Political career

-He was elected as the member of Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement from constituency PS-103 (Karachi-XV) in 2013 Pakistani general elections.
+He was elected as the member of Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement from constituency PS-103 (Karachi-XV) in the 2013 Pakistani general elections.

 Death

-On 21 June 2013 he was shot, at age 53.
+On 21 June 2013, Qureshi, 53, and his son were assassinated in a drive-by shooting in North Nazimabad, Karachi.

+According to initial details, unidentified armed men opened fire at Qureshi’s car when he was returning home after Friday prayers along with his son.